 ⇒ Read More – The Italian side to the Matterhorn Mountain

 Running from mid-November until May, its season is long and snow sure, with an incredibly reliable average snowfall of 12m.
 Whistler Ski Resort is a cosmopolitan resort with plenty of shops, restaurants, cafes and bars, perfect for skiers and non-skiers alike.

-Whistler Ski Resort is very family friendly.
-Whistler Kids, the ski school for children, is the best we’ve ever come across.
+It is very family friendly and the Whistler Kids ski school for children is the best we’ve ever come across.
 With fantastic instructors, small groups and even playgrounds on the slopes, Whistler Kids is always a highlight for our three boys.